surf-eds/one-button-compute/example/README.md

 * Input file:
 * Output directory:

-# Multiple files

-Must use version >= v3.0.0 of one-button-compute repo.

-## Run using cwl-runner
+## Run using cwl-runner with multiple files

 The job order file (cwa-files.job.yml) contains the list of input files and output filenames.